sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 General requirements
 ~~~~~~~~~~~~~~~~~~~~

-This section details the technical prerequisites needed on any platform.
+This section details the technical prerequisites needed on all platforms.
 See
-`System-specific requirements`_ and `Installing prerequisites`_ for details
+also the `System-specific requirements`_ below.
-on how to acquire these. :ref:`Mac OS X <section_macprereqs>` has
-special instructions as developer tools do not come standard.

-Your computer comes with at least 5 GB of free disk space running one of the
+Your computer comes with at least 6 GB of free disk space running one of the
 supported versions of an operating system listed at
 http://wiki.sagemath.org/SupportedPlatforms.
 It is recommended to have at least 2 GB of RAM, but you might get away
 with less (be sure to have some swap space in this case).

 In addition to standard `POSIX <http://en.wikipedia.org/wiki/POSIX>`_ utilities
-and a `bash <http://en.wikipedia.org/wiki/Bash_(Unix_shell)>`_-compatible shell,
+and the `bash <http://en.wikipedia.org/wiki/Bash_(Unix_shell)>`_ shell,
 the following standard command-line development tools must be installed on your
 computer: